vineal101/Mobile-Embedded-Systems--Face-Recognition-with-Human-Motion-Detector-IR-Sensor/README.md

     * `arcface_r100.onnx` (ArcFace)
 * **Data Directory (`data/users/`):** Stores all enrolled user data.
     * `data/users/{USERNAME}/embedding.npy`: A single 512-dimensional, L2-normalized feature vector representing the mean face of the enrolled user.
-* **Other Sensor Scripts:** `ultra.py` is mentioned for testing other sensors (likely an ultrasonic or proximity sensor) that can also be used to trigger the face recognition pipeline.
-Mobile-Embedded-Systems--Face-Recognition-with-Human-Motion-Detector-IR-Sensor